-In a time of massive change, one of the mistaken ‘blink-of-an-eye’ decisions we can easily make is called value judgments: when people do not behave in the way we want them to we can all too easily judge them as being ‘bad’, ‘stupid’, ‘irrelevant’, or ‘wrong’.
+In a time of change, one of the mistaken assumptions or ‘mis-blinks‘ we can easily make is value judgments.
+When people don’t behave in the ways we want them to it is easy to judge them as being ‘bad’, ‘stupid’, or ‘irrelevant’.

-But a story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can become ‘good’ in another:
+A story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can easily become ‘good’ in another:

-“A city came under siege from a superior army.
-For many months the people suffered but then one day a notorious thief, locked up in jail, offered to help.
-At first the people rejected him.
-After all, he was such a bad man.
+“A city came under siege from a large army and for many months the people suffered.
+Day after day a notorious thief, locked up in jail, offered to help.
+Of course, the people rejected him — after all, he was such a bad man.
 But after a while they listened to his plan and decided to offer him a chance.